All docs

 • When the locale is en, the English string is returned directly (formatted through ICU if it has parameters).

-• When the locale is fr, the English string is looked up as a key in i18n.fr.json.
+• When the locale is fr, the English string is looked up in the active scope's i18n.fr.json.
 If no translation is found, it falls back to English.

 • There is no en.json file.
 English is always the inline string in the source code.